kailanpaul/STM32_snake/README.md

 centralised: centralised LSC working branch (may not be clean)

 pi: working branch for incorporating Raspberry Pi for wireless centralised control

+noodle: code developed for use with the robot Noodle